Software I use, gadgets I love, and other things I recommend.

 Canon RF 28-105mm

-Lives on my R5 most of the time.
-Wide enough for landscapes, long enough for portraits - it's the do-everything lens.
+This stays on the R5 most of the time.
+Wide enough for landscapes, long enough for portraits.
+It covers the range I need without swapping lenses.

 Sony A7CR

 My travel camera.
-Tiny body, huge sensor.
-The A7C line's G lenses are so light I can pack the whole kit without thinking twice.
+Small body with a full-frame sensor.
+The A7C line's G lenses are light enough to pack a full kit without noticing the weight.

 Sony 40mm G